 Local flood warning system (LFWS) is the general designator for a set of procedures developed by a community or other local government to monitor stream flow and to propose actions for protecting lives and property in the event of floods.
-Specifically, an LFWS consists of a community- or locallybased system comprised of: volunteers; rainfall, river, and other hydrologic gauges; hydrologic models; a communications network; and a community flood coordinator responsible for issuing warnings.
-LFWS's may be manual or automated.
-About 900 LFWS's are operating as of late 1985, in addition to the 3,100 communities for which the NWS provides specific flood warning and forecast services.
-But that leaves some 16,000 communities that are flood prone, according to the Federal Emergency Management Agency (FEMA); the NWS simply does not have the resources to provide specialized services for so many communities.
-The NWS has hydrometeorological forecasting and technological expertise and has committed itself to providing, as its resources permit, technical and forecast assistance to communities that seek to establish LFWS's.
+Specifically, an LFWS consists of a community or local system comprised of: volunteers; rainfall, river, and other hydrologic gauges; hydrologic models; a communications network; and a community flood coordinator responsible for issuing warnings.
+LFWSs may be manual or automated.
+About 900 LFWSs were operating as of late 1987, in addition to the

+3,100 communities for which NWS provides specific flood warning and forecast services.
+But that leaves some 16,000 communities that are flood prone, according to the Federal Emergency Management Agency (FEMA); NWS cannot provide specialized services for so many communities.
+NWS has hydrometeorological forecasting and technological expertise and has committed itself to providing, as its resources permit, technical and forecast assistance to communities that seek to establish LFWSs.

-2.1.2.1 Manual LFWS's
+2.1.2.1 Manual LFWSs

-Most LFWS's are of this type, consisting of a local data collection system, a community flood coordinator, a simple-to-use flood forecast procedure, a communications network, and an emergency action plan.
+Most LFWSs are of this type, which consists of a local data collection system, a community flood coordinator, a simple-to-use flood forecast procedure, a communications network, and an emergency action plan.
 The data sensors may range from rain and river gauges read by volunteers to automatic rainfall and stream gauges in remote or sparsely settled areas.
 Such an LFWS may be as elementary as a single gauging site for a small basin and serving a single town.
 But the characteristic of these manual systems is that virtually all of the warning and forecast procedures are done by people.

-2.1.2.2 Automated LFWS's
+2.1.2.2 Automated LFWSs

-Recent technological advances and decreasing costs in computerized systems have sparked a steady growth in automated LFWS's, especially those produced by private vendors.
+Recent technological advances and decreasing costs in computerized systems have sparked a steady growth in automated LFWSs.
 Three systems have evolved so far.

-Flash Flood Alarm Systems (FFAS): Flash flood alarm systems consist of water level sensors connected to an alarm device located at a community agency with 24-hour operation.
+Flash Flood Alarm Systems (FFAS): FFASs consist of water level sensors connected to an alarm device located at a community agency with 24-hour operation.
 Water levels exceeding preset values trigger the alarm device is located upstream of the community.
 The lead-time warning is given when the alarm sensor is set to a predetermined water level.
 Communication between the gauge and the base station is by dedicated land line or radio.
-FFAS's may be part of both manual and automated LFWS's.
+FFASs may be part of both manual and automated LFWSs.

-Automated Local Evaluation in Real Time (ALERT): The ALERT system was developed by the California-Nevada RFC in Sacramento, CA, and consists of automated event-reporting river and precipitation gauges, automated data-collection and processing equipment, a hydrologic model, hydrometeorological analysis, and software for processing, communications and display.
+Automated Local Evaluation in Real Time (ALERT): The ALERT system was developed by the California-Nevada RFC in Sacramento, CA, and consists of automated event-reporting river and precipitation gauges, automated datacollection and processing equipment, a hydrologic model, hydrometeorological analysis, and software for processing, communications and display.
 The precipitation gauge are modular, self-contained units.
 A tipping bucket mechanism causes transmission of a radio signal containing the station identifier and an accumulated precipitation value when 1 millimeter of precipitation is detected.
 The river gauge transmits preselected incremental changes in river elevation, using the same electronics as in the precipitation gauge.
 Both gauges are powered by self-contained batteries.
 Data collection and processing hardware consist of a radio receiver to collect event-reported radio signals, and a dedicated microcomputer system.
 Radio transmissions from the gauge locations to the local agency are line-of-sight.
 The data collection systems operate continuously in a fully automatic mode, receiving data and processing information for display to the user, including precipitation maps.
-The Sacramento streamflow simulation model can provide updated streamflow forecasts every 12 minutes.
+The Sacramento streamflow simulation model can provide updated streamflow forecasts every twelve minutes.